aphorisme/elm-oprocesso/README.md

 import  Oprocesso.EDSL          exposing (..)
 ```

+where I propose to expose the lifts from `Oprocesso`, i.e. `import Oprocesso exposing (async, asyncOn, task, pure, pureParam)`.

-Next, there is one port you need to run:
+Next, there is one port you need to run, which runs the tasks and calls the actions by feeding them back into the `actionbox`,

 ```{.elm}
 port asyncrunner : Signal (Task x ())